-In what follows, arbitrary multivectors will be denoted by non bold uppercase characters without ornamentation such as $A$. $p$-vectors will be denoted by $A_p$, with the exception of vectors ($1$-vectors), that will be denoted by bold lowercase characters such as ${\mathbf{a}}$.
+In this paper, arbitrary multivectors will be denoted by non bold upper case characters without ornamentation such as $A$. $p$-vectors will be denoted by $A_p$, with the exception of vectors ($1$-vectors), that will be denoted by bold lower case characters such as ${\mathbf{a}}$.